element-hq/element-meta/docs/FTUE.md

 5. Open web view overlay for login (or redirect to IdP on Web/Desktop; OIDC flow; requires consent on iOS)
 6. User authenticates, web view closes (or redirect back to Web/Desktop app), user is back in the app
 7. [user is logged in]
-8. [user attributes are pulled from the server]
+8. [user attributes are pulled from the server, if possible]
+9. [if we don't get user attributes from the server or user is allowed to change them] Additional user attributes: display name, avatar, e-mail, phone number (user can skip)
-9. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+10. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
-10. User account summary? (your name, avatar, etc.)
+11. User account summary? (your name, avatar, etc.)
-11. Element is set up, user sees their 'All chats' list
+12. Element is set up, user sees their 'All chats' list

 ### 1b) Regular user invitation